docker-rpm-builder/docker-rpm-builder/README.md

 docker-rpm-builder selftest --full
 ```

-It will take a really long time to run, especially the first time.
+It will take a really long time to run, especially on your first time.

 ## Usage